Study Shines Light on Top Family Caregiving Worries: What if I Make a Mistake?

 It’s not a surprise that in a recent report provided by AARP, “Home Alone Revisited,” a lot of family caregivers reported pressure regarding the prospect of making an error in the care they provide.
 The study highlights responses from a study sent to over 2,000 family caregivers, who revealed that even though they believed their caregiving was enabling their family members to stay in the home over a move to an assisted living or nursing home environment, they expressed worry over their competency to perform the tasks required.

 Respondents in the survey identified that the most emotionally frustrating facet of caregiving is incontinence care.
 And, approximately ¾ of family caregivers surveyed are consistently performing medical tasks in relation to pain management – responsibilities for which they wished they’d obtained better training and recommendations from the senior’s health care team.

 Heather Young, Dean Emerita at the Betty Irene Moore School of Nursing at the University of California, Davis (and co-author of the report) explains that, “Too often (family caregivers) are unprepared and do not get the support they need to assume these important roles.”

-Asking for guidance and training in new tasks is a must for family caregivers.
+Asking for guidance and training in new tasks is a must for caregivers wrestling with some of the top family caregiving worries.
 Those who partner with a knowledgeable in-home care provider, like Hired Hands Homecare, can decrease the trepidation and uncertainty in managing care in the home successfully.
 Our caregivers are fully trained in the countless complexities of aging care, and can provide family caregivers with valuable guidance and education.
 We also offer safe, reliable respite care services that make it possible for family caregivers to step back from their care responsibilities while knowing their elder family member will be safe and well cared for.